 This measure will benefit around 690,000 businesses employing around 7.8 million people.

-The Boosting Cash Flow for Employers measure will be applied for a limited number of activity statement lodgments.
-The ATO will deliver the payment as a credit to the business upon lodgment of their activity statements.
+The Boosting Cash Flow for Employers measure will be applied for a limited number of activity statement lodgements.
+The ATO will deliver the payment as a credit to the business upon lodgement of their activity statements.
 Where this places the business in a refund position, the ATO will deliver the refund within 14 days.

 Quarterly lodgers will be eligible to receive the payment for the quarters ending March 2020 and June 2020.

-The minimum payment will be applied to the business' first lodgment.
+The minimum payment will be applied to the business’ first lodgement.

 Sarah owns and runs a building business in South Australia and employs 8 construction workers on average full-time weekly earnings who each earn $89,730 per year.
 In the months of March, April and June for the 2019-20 income year, Sarah reports withholding of $15,008 for her employees on each Business Activity Statement (BAS).

-Under the Government's changes, Sarah will be eligible to receive the payment on lodgment of each of her BAS.
+Under the Government’s changes, Sarah will be eligible to receive the payment on lodgement of each of her BAS.